Mahesh-Bhadane/NodeJS-EmpManagement-knex/README.md

 # NodeJS-knex

-Create a Server for Employee Management with different Users and Allocation of Projects to each with Knex query builder
+Create a Server for Employee Management with different Users and Allocation of Projects to each with validations and Jwt Token validation with Knex query builder